Healthy eating and exercise: why it’s important

 - reduced-fat dairy – 2½ serves a day for men and women.

-Plenty of fluids also prevent dehydration, which can make you feel even more tired and lethargic.
-Water is the purest, simplest and cheapest source of fluid – eight glasses a day is the recommended amount.
+Plenty of fluids prevent dehydration, which can make you feel even more tired and lethargic.
+Water is the healthiest, simplest and cheapest source of fluid – 8 cups a day for women and 10 cups for men are recommended.

-Drinks with alcohol and caffeine actually take fluid out of your system.
-If you have these, try to top up with an extra glass of water.
+Alcoholic drinks take fluid out of your system.
+If you’re drinking alcohol, top up with extra water.

 Faster food tips for quick and healthy eating

-Try our tips for saving time and preparing healthy meals quickly.
-They can help you have a balanced, tasty diet without being a gourmet cook or spending a lot of money.
+Our tips for saving time and preparing healthy meals can help you have a balanced, tasty and practical diet.

 Quick meal and snack ideas